KxSystems/docs/docs/cloud/azure/architecture.md

 In a production environment, some level of redundancy is always required.
-Depending on the use case, requirements may vary but in nearly all instances requiring high availability, the best option is to have a hot-hot (or ‘active-active’) configuration.
+Depending on the use case, requirements may vary but in nearly all instances requiring high availability, the best option is to have a hot-hot (or active-active) configuration.
 There are four main configurations found in production hot-hot, hot-warm, hot-cold, and pilot-light (or cold hot-warm).